kubeshop/monokle/docs/tutorials/Configuring-monokle.md

 ![Startup](img/startup-10.png)

-Thus you can set up your Monokle environment.
+Thus you can configure your Monokle environment.

 If you still have doubts, feel free to connect with us.
 Monokle is your K8s best friend!